afgallo/hapi-sqs/README.md

 `queueUrl` (required) - The URL of the target SQS queue.

-`options` (optional) - An object containing additional options for the ReceiveMessageCommand.
+`options` (optional) - An object containing additional options for the `ReceiveMessageCommand`.

-Returns a Promise that resolves with the ReceiveMessageCommand response.
+Returns a Promise that resolves with the `ReceiveMessageCommand` response.

 ## Example
 Here's an example of how to use the plugin in your Hapi routes: